Gims: Career

-Sexion d'Assaut's second street album, L'Écrasement de tête, was released in May 2009 on Because Music.
-The last sub-entity of the supergroup, 3rd Prototype, disappears completely.
+Sexion d'Assaut's second street album, L'Écrasement de tête, was released in May 2009 on label Because Music.
+The last sub-entity of the supergroup, 3rd Prototype, disappeared completely.
 LÉcrasement de tête acquired a certain notoriety with the general public thanks to titles and music videos, including "T'es bête ou quoi?" and "Wati Bon Son" (in collaboration with Dry).
-Sexion d'Assaut goes on tour, notably opening for Orelsan and Medina.
-The Head Crush sells more than 50,000 copies.
+Sexion d'Assaut went on tour, notably opening for Orelsan and Medina.
+The album sold more than 50,000 copies.
 Following the release of LÉcrasement de tête, the group left Because Music due to misunderstandings and signed with Sony Music Entertainment.

 In 2010, Sexion d'Assaut released the studio album L'École des points vitaux.
 Gims is credited there as a singer-songwriter.
-He composed the instrumental tracks of several pieces, including "Ils appellent ça "Casquette à l'envers".
-Other beatmakers also participate in the album, such as SoulChildren with "La drogue te donne des ailes".
+He composed the instrumental tracks of several pieces, including "Ils appellent ça 'Casquette à l'envers'".
+Other beatmakers also participated in the album, such as SoulChildren with "La drogue te donne des ailes".
 The album met with great success with the general public, selling over 400,000 copies.
-The group opens for Suprême NTM at the Parc des Princes and performs at the Zénith de Paris.
+The group opened for Suprême NTM at the Parc des Princes and performed at the Zénith de Paris.
 In April 2011, a controversy broke out over the group's openly homophobic claims.
 In reaction to criticism, Sexion d'Assaut decided to release a mixtape entitled En attendant L'Apogée: les Chroniques du 75, which despite everything met with success with titles like "Paris va bien" and "Qui t'a dit".
 The project contains a DVD including a video of one of the songs, as well as a documentary retracing the group's journey.

 In March 2012, they released their second album, L'Apogée, which was more successful than the first.
 The album sold over 700,000 copies.
 The same year, Gims published an online comic entitled Au cœur du vortex.
 In parallel with his career with Sexion d'Assaut, Gims tried his hand at musical composition.
-At the end of 2006, he released his first solo project, an Extended play entitled Pour ceux qui dorment les yeux ouverts.
+At the end of 2006, he released his first solo project, an Extended play entitled Ceux qui dorment les yeux ouverts.
 The EP is produced by ATK's Fredy K and Noko.
-With a very limited pressing, the disc aims to make Gims known to the general public.
+With a very limited pressing, the disc aimed to make Gims known to the general public.
 The record features tracks with Sexion d'Assaut, Scred Connexion rapper Koma and a singer named Carole.